OhioMathTeacher/docminer/legal/README.md

 ## Usage:

-These licenses define how Research Buddy can be used, modified, and distributed.
+These licenses define how DocMiner can be used, modified, and distributed.
 Please review the appropriate license for your intended use case.